NourAfshal/Glowy-DentalClinicalWebsiteDevelopment/README.md

 # Glowy-Dentist
- Dentist project focused on web programming that includes PHP, JavaScript, CSS,MySQL and HTML, that manages patient information, appointments, treatments, and more.
+ Dentist project focused on web programming that includes PHP, JavaScript, CSS,MySQL and HTML.
+ This project manages patient information, appointments, treatments, and more.